-NNMK17004U Introduction to Ecological Data Analysis with R(REcoStat)
+NNMK17004U CHANGED: Introduction to Ecological Data Analysis with R (REcoStat)

 A good working knowledge of statistical data analysis and visualization is fundamental for most job functions within ecology, including conservation planning, environmental assessments or scientific research.
 It is also a necessary basis for being able to do analytical or field-based MSc thesis projects.
 This course aims at giving biology students the tools to perform independent data analysis for projects in ecology, and to understand and critically debate statistical data analysis from published reports and scientific papers.
 The main tool used in the course is the scientific programming language R, which is the de facto standard for ecological data analysis.
 The format mixes lectures and discussions with group exercises, and the students will work independently on data analysis projects to build the competence to do independent data analysis projects.